ietf-wg-cats/draft-ietf-cats-metric-definition/draft-ietf-cats-metric-definition.md

 ## Problem Statement - Why Three Metric Levels?

-As is mentioned in {{I-D.ietf-cats-usecases-requirements}}, the resource model that describes CATS metrics MUST be scalable, which means the implementation is within accordable cost.
-Meanwhile, it MUST also be useful, that is a CATS system should choose appropriate metric(s) for instance selection, since metrics tend to impact differently on various use cases.
+As outlined in {{I-D.ietf-cats-usecases-requirements}}, the resource model that defines CATS metrics MUST be scalable, ensuring that its implementation remains within a reasonable and sustainable cost.
+Additionally, it MUST be useful in practice.
+To that end, a CATS system should select the most appropriate metric(s) for instance selection, recognizing that different metrics may influence outcomes in distinct ways depending on the specific use case.

 Introducing a definition of metrics requires balancing the following trade-off: if the metrics are too fine-grained, they become unscalable due to the excessive number of metrics that must be communicated through the metrics distribution protocol.
 (See {{I-D.rcr-opsawg-operational-compute-metrics}} for a discussion of metrics distribution protocols.)
 Conversely, if the metrics are too coarse-grained, they may not have sufficient information to enable proper operational decisions.

+Conceptually, it is necessary to define at least two fundamental levels of metrics: one comprising all raw metrics, and the other representing a simplified form—consisting of a single value that encapsulates the overall capability of a service instance.

+However, such a definition may, to some extent, constrain implementation flexibility across diverse CATS use cases.
+Implementers often seek balanced approaches that consider trade-offs among encoding complexity, accuracy, scalability, and extensibility.

 To ensure scalability while providing sufficient detail for effective decision-making, this document provides a definition of metrics that incorporates three levels of abstraction: